 The FSPA will try to do a fast turnarnound with all application forms received, however all forms need to be sent to the Disclosure and Barring Service for processing and we cannot confirm how long that will take.
-However, we do advise you allow at least 2 weeks for a standard check and 4 weeks for an enhanced.
+We advise you to allow at least 2 weeks for a standard check and 4 weeks for an enhanced.

 Applications may also be delayed if information is missing or the form is not completed correctly.
-You can also track the application online via the tracking service using the form reference number and applicants date of birth.
+You can track the application online via the tracking service using the form reference number and applicants date of birth.

 A member of staff has lost their certificate.
 Can they get a replacement?

 The DBS can’t provide replacements for lost or destroyed certificates.
 You will need to re-apply for a new certificate.